 Sake has a much higher alcohol content than beers and most wines.
 To temper the heat of the alcohol, it’s often served cold.
 Many places will present the serving pitcher in a bowl of ice water, allowing guests to enjoy the drink at their own pace without it dropping to room temperature.
 Cheaper brands are often served warm to enhance the flavors and the heat of the alcohol.
 Some earthier, less fruity sakes do taste better warmed and are noted as so on the label.
 In general, however, the flavor profiles and subtleties are best cold.
 Premium sake should nearly always be served chilled.

 The origins of Japanese rice wine are older than recorded history itself, with roots reaching back to China.
-The combination of rice, water and kōji (the mold used in the fermentation process) originates around the 8th century.
+The combination of rice, water and kōji (the mold used in the fermentation process of sake, soy sauce and miso) originates around the 8th century.
 Temples and shrines became the primary producers of sake for most of history, but with the Meiji Restoration, anyone with sufficient funds could freely produce the drink.
 At that time, around 30,000 breweries cropped up throughout the country.
 However, as beer and wine became more prominent in the last century, that number has dwindled to less than 2000.

 How Sake is Made